 Just five years ago, investing in sustainability was not seen as a safe bet.

-“We had to really work at getting to get an interview or an audience with an institutional investor,” says Chen, who spoke to Eco-Business on the sidelines of the recent Ecosperity conference in Singapore.
+“We had to really work at getting an interview or an audience with an institutional investor,” says Chen, who spoke to Eco-Business on the sidelines of the recent Ecosperity conference in Singapore.

 Now though, everyone wants to talk about making investments that do good, he insists.